sonakshigupta29/particle-mass-regression-ml/README.md

 Despite these measures, some overfitting persists due to dataset limitations, reflecting real-world challenges in scientific ML.

+---

+## Task 2g: Inference within CMSSW

+This task focuses on deploying the trained model into the CMSSW framework.

+- The best-performing model was converted to ONNX format
+- The CMSSW inference pipeline was studied and outlined
+- Due to environment constraints, full execution was not performed, but the integration workflow was clearly documented

 ## Model Selection

 The **Fully Connected model** was selected for deployment as it demonstrated better learning capability compared to the CNN model.